 The film starred Richard Roundtree as a Harlem detective who gets mixed up with both Black and white mobsters.
 Gordon Parks, the former Life magazine photographer who turned his semi-autobiographical novel “The Learning Tree” into the first major-studio film directed by an African American, helmed “Shaft” for struggling MGM.

-According to Hayes, who died in 2008, MGM approached Stax about music for the film, partly because the label had just released the album for “Sweet Sweetback’s Baadasssss Song,” a low-budget indie with music by the then-unknown Earth, Wind & Fire.
+According to Hayes, MGM approached Stax about music for the film, partly because the label had just released the album for “Sweet Sweetback’s Baadasssss Song,” a low-budget indie with music by the then-unknown Earth, Wind & Fire.
 “I was Stax’s No. 1 artist at the time, so I said, ‘OK, I’ll give it a shot.
 I was excited just to do a movie score.”

 He recalled Park’s advice: “You’ve got to capture the essence of the character of Shaft.
 He’s always on the move, roving, prowling.”
 With key members of his Memphis band, augmented by a small ensemble of Hollywood veterans, Hayes came up with the signature sound for that memorable opening scene: high-hat cymbals and wah-wah guitar.